jon-brandy/hackthebox/Categories/Machines/Return/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/59978b87-b3f7-4664-b00d-be913f213a3e)

-8. However, this page disclose an information that **svc-printer** cred is stored at port 389 (runs LDAP services).
+8. However, this page disclose an information that **svc-printer** cred can be seen by watching the request at port 389 (runs LDAP services).
-9. We can leak the password by setting a listener to that port and chaneg the server address to our public ip.
+9. We can leak the password by setting a listener to that port and change the server address to our public ip.
+ANOTHER way to make it clear in case we can't see the leaked password clear, we can run **wireshark** when clicking the submit button.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/0755bbe1-d1f6-4a11-9588-6165ec4e0505)